Fitting High-Dimensional Interaction Models with Error Control: Introduction

-where the number of nonzero features, $k$, is the desired sparsity.
-Note that we are not assuming a sparse representation exists, merely asking for a sparse approximation.
-In the statistics literature, this is more commonly posed as a penalized regression:
+where the number of nonzero coefficients, $K$, is the desired sparsity.
+Note that we are not assuming that a sparse true model exists, merely asking for a sparse approximation.
+In the statistics literature, the model selection problem (\ref{eqn:sparse-reg}) is more commonly posed as a penalized regression: